WordPoints/wordpoints/src/readme.txt

 5. An example of the `[wordpoints_how_to_get_points]` shortcode.

 == Changelog ==
+= 1.10.2 — (~6 hrs) =
+* Fixed: There was a bug on multisite causing users from all sites to be displayed in the top users table, instead of just users from the current site.
+Your users will now stay out of each others leader boards.
+* Fixed: There was a bug in the ranks component which would cause a user to be promoted two ranks when they should have only been promoted one.
+Your users will no longer cut rank on you.
+* Fixed: There was a bug in the top users table that caused users who hadn't been awarded any points yet to be ignored, even when they should have been displayed.
+Your points-less users will no longer have to feel left out.
+* Fixed: There was another bug in the top users table that would only affect sites where users are allowed to have negative points.
+Any users with negative points would be displayed above users who had never been awarded any points.
+* Fixed: There was another bug in the top users table (yes, really!), for those using persistent caching.
+The cache for the top users wouldn't be cleared when a user registered or was deleted.
+This could cause the table to become stale in some cases.
+You no longer have to feel nostalgia when you view the leader board.

 = 1.10.1 — (~1/2 hr) =
 * Fixed: The My Points widget no longer displays points logs to logged-out users.